 Learn how to make classic Pakistani beef Nihari in the Instant Pot.
-This recipe gives all the authentic flavor in 30 minutes of prep time!
+This quick and easy recipe gives all the authentic flavor in 30 minutes of prep time!

 It’s been two years since I shared my Easy Slow Cooker Nihari recipe, and it’s still one of the most popular recipes on my blog!

 Since then, I’ve received tons of messages that have made my day, like ‘I didn’t know nihari could be this easy’, ‘it tastes just like restaurant nihari’, and ‘this is the best homemade nihari I’ve had’!

 I’ve also received many questions about converting the recipe to a pressure cooker/Instant Pot.

 In a very ‘you asked, I delivered’ fashion, I present to you…Instant Pot Nihari!